 Consider the case of a Chinese liquor producer, WuLiangYe corporation.
 On April 3, 2006 WuLiang issued 313 million put warrants with a two year maturity and a strike price of 7.96 Yuan.
 The warrants’ initial price was 0.99 Yuan and company stock traded at 7.11 Yuan.
 Although the warrant was in the money when issued, the dramatic rise in WuLiang’s shares pushed it out of the money in only two weeks after which it never came back in the money.
 WuLiang’s stock price rose ten-fold, reaching 71.56 Yuan in October 2007 before retreating to about 26 Yuan on April 2, 2008 when the warrant expired.
 Rather than falling in value as it got farther out of the money, WuLiang’s put warrants rose along with the company’s shares, at one point even surpassing their own strike price at 8.15!

-Paying 8.15 Yuan for an instrument that had a maximum possible payout of 7.96 Yuan (if the firm’s share price went to zero) makes little sense, but someone did pay that much.
+Paying 8.15 Yuan (peak in the red curve in the above graph) for an instrument that had a maximum possible payout of 7.96 Yuan (if the firm’s share price went to zero) makes little sense, but someone did pay that much.
 Meanwhile, according to the widely used Black-Scholes model, the warrant’s value fell below 0.0005 Yuan after July 23, 2007 and remained below that level for the remaining nine months of the warrant’s maturity.
 Still, the warrant continued trading for several Yuan, dropping below 1 Yuan only in the very last few trading days, and dropping to zero literally in the last few minutes of the warrant’s last trading day.

 Chinese warrants bubble provides the clearest evidence to date that in speculative decision making, our views about the actions of others can entirely override any rational appraisal of an asset’s value.
 That in turn gives us a convincing perspective on the reality of market trends: asset prices are not always driven by objective valuation only to be randomly affected by random external events.
 Instead, prices are driven by human psychology and its self-stoking collective action capable of sustaining major trends that can last many years.

-The above is an excerpt from my book, “Mastering Uncertainty in Commodities Trading.”
+The Chinese Warrants bubble case study was excerpted from my book, “Mastering Uncertainty in Commodities Trading.”

 Surowiecki, James.
 The Wisdom of Crowds.
 New York: Anchor Books, 2004.